falcosecurity/libs/README.md

 # falcosecurity/libs

 As per the [OSS Libraries Contribution Plan](https://github.com/falcosecurity/falco/blob/master/proposals/20210119-libraries-contribution.md), this repository has been chosen to be the new home for **libsinsp**, **libscap**, the **kernel module** and the **eBPF probe** sources.
-Refer to https://falco.org/blog/contribution-drivers-kmod-ebpf-libraries/ for more informations.
+Refer to https://falco.org/blog/contribution-drivers-kmod-ebpf-libraries/ for more information.

 These components are at the foundation of [Falco](https://github.com/falcosecurity/falco) and other projects that work with the same kind of data.